gndedesmu/gndede-smu.edu/README.md

 ## Group Members
 - Ndede, Migot

-### Introduction

-We are going to create a website to highlight your work in this class!
-And hopefully / potentially highlight your work throughout your time as a student and hopefully / potentially throughout your career!

-### The Highlights
+### ### The Highlights

-We are going to create a website to highlight our work in this class!
-Hopefully / potentially highlight your work throughout your time as a student and hopefully / potentially throughout your career!
+We're going to create a website to highlight our work in this Data Science class!
+Hopefully / potentially highlight the work throughout our time as a student and hopefully / potentially throughout our career!

 ### Activity Three: Create a Welcome Tab